qlassiqa/qWorkflow/documentation/Documentation.md

 **Note:** this method uses the labeled parameter syntax in AppleScript (see example), and takes the following 'camelCase' parameters:

 * **theUid**: the uid attribute is a value that is used to help Alfred learn about your results.
 You know that Alfred learns based on the items you use the most.
 That same mechanism can be used in feedback results.
-Give your results a unique identifier and Alfred will learn which ones you use the most and prioritize them by moving them up in the result list
+Give your results a unique identifier and Alfred will learn which ones you use the most and prioritize them by moving them up in the result list (or omit this attribute to show the results in the preferred order)

 * **theArg**: the arg attribute is the value that is passed to the next portion of the workflow when the result item is selected in the Alfred results list.
 So if you pressed enter on a result, the arg value would be passed to a shell script, applescript, or any of the other Action items